bitmark-inc/autonomy-apps/docs/postcard_collector_rights.md

 ---
 **Be assured of the postcard’s authenticity.**

-Autonomy guarantees the provenance of every stamp using a public blockchain.
+Feral File app (formerly Autonomy) guarantees the provenance of every stamp using a public blockchain.

 ---
 **Loan or lease the postcard.**